eXcal1bur589/eXcal1bur589.github.io/TryHackMe/hosts/wreath/wreath.md

 ![Finding .ssh Folder in /root](images/webmin-ssh-folder.png)

-And digging further in to the .ssh directory, we can see that we have a id_rsa key file present:
+And digging further in to the .ssh directory, I can see that we have a id_rsa key file present:

 ![id_rsa Key File](images/webmin-id-rsa.png)